manthankumbhar/sigh_bot_www/README.md

-Sigh bot is basic discord bot made with nodejs and hosted via repl.
+Sigh bot is basic discord bot made with nodejs and hosted via replit.

 The bot helps you sigh and is triggered via different words!
 Some tiggering words: